techconative/restel-docs/README.md

-# Website
+# Restel Documentation

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Documentation repository for the no(low)code test automation framework [Restel](https://github.com/techconative/Restel).

 ### Installation

+After cloning this repository, setup dependencies:
 ```
 $ yarn
 ```

-### Local Development
+### Start local development server

 ```
 $ yarn start
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+Changes are reflected live without having to refresh page or restart the server.

 ### Build